-a.
-The Nominating Committee will prepare a list of names containing not fewer than two times the number to be elected.
-After consultation with the Chair of the Faculty and the President, the committee will reduce the list to a slate of twice the number to be elected, giving due consideration to diversity.
+Deleted: The slate of candidates presented to the General Faculty shall be selected in the following manner: CAFT member already due to continue serving on the committee.
 For each person listed, a brief description of relevant academic experience, qualifications and background will be provided.
 This information will also appear on the ballot submitted to the General Faculty along with the names and colleges of continuing members.
 If the outcome of an election cannot be determined because of a tie vote, a runoff election shall take place.